udaykiran009/oneCCL/doc/rst/source/prerequisites.rst

+.. _prerequisites:

 Prerequisites
 =============

 Before you start using oneCCL, make sure to set up the library environment.
-There are two ways:
+With oneCCL being installed into ``<installdir>``, there are two ways to set up the environment:

 - Using standalone oneCCL package: